-Things like stress, weight gain, prescription drugs and a lack of exercise can affect the body’s production of the key hormone as well as illnesses like type 2 diabetes.
+Things like stress, weight gain, doctor recommended drugs and a lack of exercise can affect the body’s production of the key hormone as well as illnesses like type 2 diabetes.
 Low testosterone not only causes issues like erectile dysfunction, fatigue and depression but research also suggests that men with lower than normal testosterone levels face a higher risk of serious illnesses like osteoporosis, and cardiovascular disease.

 If you are concerned that you may be suffering from low levels of testosterone it’s important to visit your primary care physician for a full diagnosis and treatment plan, however, there are several natural ways that everyone on the testosterone spectrum can increase and stabilize testosterone production in the body.
-We’ve put together a list of hormone-free testosterone boosting options including the natural supplement Pure Vitality Vigor Vitality for Him.
-This all-natural tablet contains powerful herbs like tribulus terrestris and fenugreek which have been shown to boost testosterone production and improve energy, libido and stamina.

 Heavy resistance training has been shown to increase testosterone levels in men and so even if you’re active in other ways, it’s important to include these kinds of exercises in your fitness routine.
 Things like squats, bench presses, deadlifts and push ups may help your body to produce more of the all important hormone.
 The amount of muscle mass involved in exercise is an important factor in the release of testosterone so focus on the body’s large muscle groups and safely build the amount of weight that you work with.

 While some patients with an extreme testosterone deficiency may require hormone replacement therapy it should not be taken lightly.
 HRT for testosterone deficiency can cause serious side effects such as an increased risk of developing prostate abnormalities, heart attack, stroke and blood clots.
 Luckily there are several natural testosterone boosting supplements on the market that can help.
-Try a dietary supplement like Pure Vitality Vigor Vitality for Him.
-This powerful tablet has been specially formulated to combine potent ingredients like tribulus terrestris and tongkat ali which have shown in some studies to boost testosterone levels, promoting sexual health, blood flow, vitality and muscle development.

 According to a study at Graz Medical University in Austria, vitamin D could improve testosterone levels by up to 90% so it’s a good idea to get a lot of the essential vitamin in your diet as well as magnesium, zinc and vitamin K. Fatty fish like tuna, mackerel and salmon are a good choice as are dark leafy greens, shellfish and egg yolks.